Magdalena Szewczuk: Senior

 In 2022 Magdalena entered the national senior group, she debuted at the World Cup in Athens, winning bronze in the All-Around and with 3 ribbons and 2 balls and silver with 5 hoops.
 In May the group participated in the stage in Portimão winning bronze in the All-Around and with 3 ribbons and 2 balls and silver with 5 hoops.
 In June Magdalena and the group travelled to Pesaro, being 12th in the All-Around.
 Ten days later she competed at the 2022 European Championships in Tel Aviv, where Poland was 9th in the All-Around, 8th in the 5 hoops final and 10th with 3 ribbons + 2 balls.
-In September Szewczuk took part in the World Championships in Sofia along Milena Gorska, Liwia Krzyzanowska, Madoka Przybylska, Julia Wojciechowska and the individual Małgorzata Roszatycka, taking 13th place in the All-Around, 10th with 5 hoops and 14th with 3 ribbons + 2 balls.
+In September Szewczuk took part in the World Championships in Sofia along Milena Górska, Liwia Krzyżanowska, Madoka Przybylska, Julia Wojciechowska and the individual Małgorzata Roszatycka, taking 13th place in the All-Around, 10th with 5 hoops and 14th with 3 ribbons + 2 balls.